ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 newtype ReaderT r m a = ReaderT { runReaderT :: r -> m a }
 ```

-That seems a lot less clear than the definition of the Reader Monad.
+This is less clear than the definition of the Reader Monad.
 As we'll see below they are essentially very similar.

 The type variables defined are as follows: